raspberrypi/raspiraw/README.md

 	--timestps,	-ts	Write timestamps to output file -1

 With this option timestamps for the captured frames get written to output file -1.
-This happens after video has been captured, so does not negatively affect capture framerate.
+This happens after video has been captured, so does not negatively affect capture frame rate.
 If this option is selected, a timestamp delta analysis is done and written to output, inclusive frame miss output.

 	--empty,	-emp	Write empty output files

-This option allows to determine the maximal framerate **raspiraw** callback will be triggered.
+This option allows to determine the maximal frame rate **raspiraw** callback will be triggered.
 Only empty files will be written for the frames, but the filenames allow to count how many.
 This would be an example use:

 	raspiraw -md 7 -t 3000 -emp {some options from this section} -sr 1 -o /dev/shm/out.%04d.raw 2>/dev/null

-Using **/dev/shm** ramdisk for storage is essential for high framerates.
-You precede this command by "rm /dev/shm/out.&ast;.raw" and do "ls -l /dev/shm/out.&ast;.raw | wc --lines" afterwards to determine the number of frames written ("-sr 1" means saverate 1 or writing all frames received from camera). "--empty" option allows to determine upper bounds for the absolute maximal framerate achievable for a given set of high framerate options.
+Using **/dev/shm** ramdisk for storage is essential for high frame rates.
+You precede this command by "rm /dev/shm/out.&ast;.raw" and do "ls -l /dev/shm/out.&ast;.raw | wc --lines" afterwards to determine the number of frames written ("-sr 1" means saverate 1 or writing all frames received from camera). "--empty" option allows to determine upper bounds for the absolute maximal frame rate achievable for a given set of high frame rate options.

 #### Examples:

-This is an example making use of most high framerate command line options:
+This is an example making use of most high frame rate command line options:

 	$ rm /dev/shm/out.*.raw
 	$ raspiraw -md 7 -t 1000 -hd0 -h 64 -v 65 -l 10000 --vinc 3D --fps 600 -r "380A,0040;3802,78;3806,05FF" -sr 1 -o /dev/shm/out.%04d.raw 2>/dev/null